prozax/XDLCoreGen/README.md

 ```

-To create a XDL file the module has to be added to a `Design`.
+To create an XDL file the module has to be added to a `Design`.
 The `Design` object needs a `Device` to place the slices onto.
 ```
 Device d = Device("./devices/xc6vlx75tff484-3.xdl");
 Design test_design = Design(d);